Skip to content

 For example, if you have already contributed £4,000 to an ISA in that tax year, and have £20,000 in a GIA, the most you could redistribute from your GIA to your ISA would be £16,000.
 You'd have to wait until the new tax year to add the remaining £4,000 from your GIA.

 If you sell shares or funds outside an ISA for more than you bought them for, you may also trigger CGT.
-In order to complete a Bed and ISA transfer with us before the end of the 2025/26 tax year, customers must request this transaction before 22:00 on 1 April.
+In order to complete a Bed and ISA transfer with us before the end of the 2026/27 tax year, customers should check the indicative dates for completing transfers here.

 Reduce your Inheritance Tax liability